Cost Segregation Services

 Tax Reform = Increased Benefits

-For example, if you buy a commercial property for $1,000,000 (excluding land), the impact of cost segregation is illustrated at the right.*
+For example, if you buy a commercial property for $1,000,000 (excluding land), the impact of cost segregation is illustrated at the left.*

-First year depreciation is over 25 times greater when applying cost segregation!
+First year depreciation is more than 25 times greater when applying cost segregation!

 The bottom line is, our clients who invest in a cost segregation study achieve an average ROI of 54 to 1, and tax reform will only make these benefits greater.